 2. Check entry requirements and deadlines

-Once you have decided on the exact programme or programmes you want to apply, you should check the specific application documents and collect them before the application deadlines.
+Once you have chosen the exact academic programme or programmes for which you want to apply, you should check the specific application documents and submit them before the application deadlines.
 Here are some typical documents you’ll need:

 - An up-to-date CV